terrytrent/task/README.md

 ## How does it work?

-Make sure `filename` is set to a file name that you would like to store the tasks in.
+Make sure the variable `filename` inside `task.py` is set to a file name that you would like to store the tasks in.

 ### Adding tasks